VILLAGE HOME AND ESTATE HOME

 What about Utilities?

 Owners of Village and Estate Homes will set up private accounts with electric and gas.
 Water, sewer and trash collection will be included.
-All Village and Estate homes will be pre-wired to receive telephone, TV and high-speed internet service from a third-party provider at the homeowner’s expense.
+All Village and Estate homes will be pre-wired to receive basic telephone, TV and high-speed internet service from a third-party provider.
+Premium TV and Internet available at the homeowner’s expense.
 Community WiFi may be available in select outdoor gathering spaces but coverage and signal strength are unknown at this time.

 Can I have a grill on my patio?